vishal423/jhipster-svelte-library/README.md

-# svl-ui
+# JHipster Svelte Library

-Svelte UI components
+> Svelte components and utility functions library for use in the `JHipster Svelte` generated projects.